 building activities for preschoolers inspired by the movie Frozen

-Acrylic paint – we used white, light blue, light purple, and pink
+Acrylic paint – we used white, light blue, light purple, and pink.

-Glitter – we used silver, pink, and purple
+Glitter – we used silver, pink, and purple.

-White sheet or shower curtain
+White fabric – a sheet or shower curtain are great options.

 Like I said previously, the children took on a huge role in planning this activity.
 One of my lovely coworkers overheard a few of the kids talking about making ice castles in the building center.
 She mentioned to the children that clear plastic cups might be fun for that.
 Well, the kiddos just ran with that idea!